GreenCUBIC/Bacterial-PPI-Prediction/PREPROCESS/README.md

                     5 (DEFAULT): saves data subsets under CV_SET/ including formatted data as per -m option 0 or 1: does not create k-fold subsets -a <flag> generates all-to-all PPIs, positively labelled, for proteins in the final dataset (BE MINDFUL OF HARDDRIVE/STORAGE)
+                -pm <int> creates number of Park&Marcotte sets from final dataset for evaluations, default is 0)

 # HPIDB Dataset Preprocessing

 After downloading and unzipping a [HPIDB](https://hpidb.igbb.msstate.edu/index.html) file, run the following for example: